ghostqriver/Mobot_funcs/index.rst

     The model parameters for setup should give to the test functions.

     parameters:
-        MODEL_DIR         : the directory path which stores the model
+        MODEL_DIR         : the directory path which stores the model.

-        OUTPUT_DIR        : the directory path which you wan to store the test result
+        OUTPUT_DIR        : the directory path which you wan to store the test result.

-        MODEL_CKPT        : the model checkpoint's file name (eg. model_0010499.pth --> use model_0010499)
+        MODEL_CKPT        : the model checkpoint's file name (eg. model_0010499.pth --> use model_0010499).

-        BACKBONE          : the BACKBONE we are using, default value is "COCO-InstanceSegmentation/mask_rcnn_R_101_FPN_3x.yaml"
+        BACKBONE          : the BACKBONE we are using, default value is "COCO-InstanceSegmentation/mask_rcnn_R_101_FPN_3x.yaml".

-        SCORE_THRESH_TEST : the prediction with a confidence score above the threshold value is kept, and the remaining are discarded, 0.7 by default
+        SCORE_THRESH_TEST : the prediction with a confidence score above the threshold value is kept, and the remaining are discarded, 0.7 by default.

 setup(args):
     It will config the model using the given parameters in the ARGS object.
 If there the MODEL_DIR exists or was given but MODEL_CKPT doesn't exists or given, then it     will use the final model in the MODEL_DIR.If neither the MODEL_DIR nor MODEL_CKPT exists or was given then it will use the pretrained model with the given backbone